Lemon Poppy Seed Muffins

 I love them plain for breakfast or an afternoon snack, but they’re also wonderful with my quick lemon glaze on top.
 It makes them a bakery-worthy treat that would be perfect for a special occasion brunch or even dessert.

-Like all of my muffin recipes, these lemon poppy seed muffins are easy to make.
+Like all my muffin recipes, these lemon poppy seed muffins are easy to make.
 You simply stir together the batter in a couple of mixing bowls.
 No mixer required!

 Lemon poppy seed muffins recipe ingredients